yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 N(t) = S(t) + E(t) + I(t) + R(t)

 ### Parameters
-- The value of```R0``` takes estimation from [Estimation of R0.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/Estimation%20of%20R0_Yijun/Estimation%20of%20R0.ipynb) as of writing this study Feb 15, 2020, while research varies from 1.4 to 3.9 (WHO, 2020; Zhou, 2020; Read, 2020).
+- The value of```R0``` takes the newest estimation from [Estimation of R0.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/Estimation%20of%20R0_Yijun/Estimation%20of%20R0.ipynb) as of writing this study Feb 15, 2020, while research varies from 1.4 to 3.9 (WHO, 2020; Zhou, 2020; Read, 2020).
   * [Zhao](https://www.ijidonline.com/article/S1201-9712(20)30053-9/fulltext) estimates that the mean R0 ranges from 2.24 to 3.58.
   * [WHO](https://www.who.int/news-room/detail/23-01-2020-statement-on-the-meeting-of-the-international-health-regulations-(2005)-emergency-committee-regarding-the-outbreak-of-novel-coronavirus-(2019-ncov))'s preliminary estimate of R<sub>0</sub> is in the range of 1.4 to 2.5.
   * [Zhou, et al](https://arxiv.org/abs/2001.10530) estimates basic reproduction number falls between 2.8 to 3.9.